taylorsilva/posts/automatically-set-pipelines/README.md

 # Automatically Updating and Archiving Pipelines

-In this blog post we're going to cover how to use Concourse to automatically set and update your pipelines using the [`set_pipeline`](https://concourse-ci.org/set-pipeline-step.html) step.
+In this blog post we're going to cover how to use Concourse to automatically set, update, and archive your pipelines using the [`set_pipeline`](https://concourse-ci.org/set-pipeline-step.html) step.
 No longer will you need to use [`fly set-pipeline`]() to update any of your pipelines!

 For consistency we will refer to the pipeline that contains all the [`set_pipeline`]() steps as the **parent pipeline**.
 The pipelines created by the `set_pipeline` steps will be called **child pipelines**.

 _Scroll to the bottom to see the final pipeline or [click here](https://github.com/concourse/examples/blob/master/pipelines/set-pipelines.yml).
-What follows is a detailed explanation of how the parent pipeline works._
+What follows is a detailed explanation of how the parent pipeline works and automatic archiving._

 ### Prerequisite

 To run the pipelines in this blog post for yourself you can get your own Concourse running locally by following the [Quick Start guide](https://concourse-ci.org/quick-start.html).

-You will also need to fork the `concourse/examples` repo and replace `USERNAME` with your github username in the below examples.
+You will also need to fork the [github.com/concourse/examples]() repo and replace `USERNAME` with your github username in the below examples.
 We will continue to refer to the repo as `concourse/examples`.
 Once you have forked the repo clone it locally onto your machine and `cd` into the repo.

-### Create the `reconfigure-pipeline` Pipeline
+### Create the Parent Pipeline

-Inside your fork of `concourse/examples` that you have cloned locally create a file named `reconfigure-pipelines.yml` inside the `pipelines` folder.
+Inside your fork of `concourse/examples` that you have cloned locally, create a file named `reconfigure-pipelines.yml` inside the `pipelines` folder.
 This is the pipeline that we are going to be building.
-We will refer to this pipeline as the "parent pipeline".
+We will refer to this pipeline as the _parent pipeline_.

-Like the [`fly set-pipeline`]() command, the `set_pipeline` step needs a YAML file containing the pipeline configuration.
+Like the [`fly set-pipeline`]() command, the `set_pipeline` step needs a YAML file containing a pipeline configuration.
 We will use the [concourse/examples]() repo as the place to store our pipelines and thankfully it already contains many pipelines!
 Let's add the repo as a resource to our parent pipeline.

 ```yaml
 resources: